Stedi-Demos/bootstrap-archived/README.md

   </details>

 5. You can view the file using the [Buckets Web View](https://www.stedi.com/app/buckets).
 As shown above, the output of the function includes the `bucketName` and `key` (path within the bucket) of where the generated EDI was saved.

+# Customizing the Bootstrap

+The bootstrap uses a sample trading partner to set up and test the read and write EDI workflows.
+You can customize the bootstrap for your use case by doing one or all of the following:
+- [Adda partner profile](https://www.stedi.com/docs/bootstrap/adjusting-the-workflow#add-a-trading-partner-profile) to replace the test trading partner with your real trading partners' details and requirements.
+- [Create Stedi Mappings](https://www.stedi.com/docs/bootstrap/adjusting-the-workflow#map-inbound-messages) that transform EDI documents into a custom JSON shape for your internal system.
+The base bootstrap repository ingests and generates JSON with a schema that closely matches EDI documents.
+- [Create SFTP Users](https://www.stedi.com/docs/bootstrap/adjusting-the-workflow#sending-and-receiving-documents-with-sftp) for your trading partners, so they can send and retrieve EDI documents from Stedi Buckets.